What are Financial & Accounting Policies?

 Financial and accounting policies are the procedures and guidelines followed by your company to prepare and report financial statements.

-Financial and accounting policies are a set of standards, methods and measurement systems that govern the preparation and reporting of your company’s financial statements.
+Financial and accounting policies are a set of standards, methods and measurement systems that govern the preparation and reporting of your company’s financial information.
 These policies area approved by your management team and developed for a long term, reflecting your company’s values and ethics.
 These are usually included in the notes that accompany your financial statements.

 - Revenue Recognition: Process of recognizing your company’s revenue, including advance payments or receipts for products or services that have not been delivered (deferred revenue)